ivakhnenkovitali/Mobileapp/README.md

 the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 <<<<<<< HEAD
-Neither the name of ivakhnenkovitali.com   nor the names of its contributors may be used to endorse
+Neither the name of ivakhnenkovitali  nor the names of its contributors may be used to endorse
 =======
-Neither the name of ivakhnenkovitali.com nor the names of its contributors may be used to endorse
+Neither the name of ivakhnenkovitali nor the names of its contributors may be used to endorse
 >>>>>>> vitali/master
 or promote products derived from this software without specific prior written permission.